doron-pela/Java-Solution-Algorithms/README.md

 # Java-Problem-Solving
-Algorithmic solutions to various problems Codeforces problems
+Algorithmic solutions to various problems on Codeforces